 If you’re wondering, we have used Family Cloth.
 There was no strange odour, no extra illness and, in fact, a reduction in irritation.
 It’s actually a lot cleaner than toilet paper.
-Actually, it smelled better than the composting toilet.
-We don’t have a washer that we can use currently, so family cloth is impractical for us at the moment.
-I kind of miss it.
+Actually, it smelled better than the composting toilet that we used out at the cabin!

 However, I will admit that even those who are absolutely Reusable devotees can sometimes shy away from this one.
 Hang on, though, there’s more than you ever thought possible!

 Reusable diaper wipes are just wash cloths.
 Emphasis on … cloth.

 Just like Family Cloth, they are pieces of soft cotton cut in squares of a nice size to wash baby bottoms or …. anything else.

 They don’t actually need to go in a special container and they can go right into the washing machine like everything else.
 If they get particularly poopy, rinse them out before putting them in the wash.

 You can get nice wash cloths made from organic cotton, and they’re not even terribly expensive.
 For the price of a box of wipes, get a dozen wash cloths and use them until your child is washing her own bottom.